Ecliip/Ecliip/README.md

 ### Hi there 👋

 My name is Mykhaylo.
 I am passionate about Web Develompment, Backend and Frontend.
-Currently working on some personal projects and looking forward to collaborating.
+Currently working on some personal projects and looking forward to collaborate.
 Also want to participate in Open Source projects and level up my skills.

 - 📫 Email: mskiy@protonmail.com